Expert Tips: Composite Bridge Modeling Tips

-When we look at the two modeling types discussed above (all frame/deck as plate girder as frame), the earlier one will be easier for post-processing and design code checking in the software.
-This is because the later one has two separate elements, the two will resist different forces making post-processing more challenging.
+When we look at the two modeling types discussed above (all frame/deck as plate girder as a frame), the earlier one will be easier for post-processing and design code checking in the software.
+This is because the latter has two separate elements, the two will resist different forces making post-processing more challenging.
 Therefore, when doing prestressed girder design, I find the "all frame" model works better because all the force will be consolidated into one beam element.
-For post tension girders, curve steel girders, etc., it might be useful to check things in plate elements.
+For post-tension girders, curve steel girders, etc., it might be useful to check things in plate elements.
 To help ease the post-processing in a model where beam and plate elements are combined, midas Civil offers the option called "section for resultant forces".
-When we use "resultant force" option, the midas Civil wizard will automatically create resultant sections, which will help with post-processing by outputting group of forces from plates and beams.
+When we use the "resultant force" option, the midas Civil wizard will automatically create resultant sections, which will help with post-processing by outputting a group of forces from plates and beams.
 Refer to midas Civil user manual > Section for Resultant Forces on defining resultant force sections to draw resultant force diagram.

 How is Torsion on Curved Section Handled in Composite Bridge?

-We do not expect to see negative moment at the end of simply supported beam in 2D analysis, although there might be some intricacies due to boundary conditions in 3D detailed analysis.
+We do not expect to see a negative moment at the end of a simply supported beam in 2D analysis, although there might be some intricacies due to boundary conditions in 3D detailed analysis.
 There might be two possible reasons: